marco262/my_wiki/data/onednd/class/monk.md

 You can use your Reaction to deflect melee and ranged attacks against you that deal Bludgeoning, Piercing, or Slashing damage.
 When you do so, the total damage you take from the attack is reduced by 1d10 plus your Dexterity modifier plus your Monk level.

-If you reduce the damage to 0, you can spend 1 Discipline Point to redirect some of the attack's force.
+If you reduce the damage to 0, you can spend 1 Ki Point to redirect some of the attack's force.
 If you do so, choose a creature within 5 feet of you if the attack was a melee attack or 60 feet of yourself that isn't behind Total Cover if the attack was a ranged attack.
 That creature must succeed on a Dexterity saving throw or take damage equal to two rolls of your Martial Arts die plus your Dexterity modifier.
 The damage is the same type dealt by the attack.

 ### Level 3: Monk Subclass